openfaas/faas/ADOPTERS.md

 * [SURF](https://www.surf.nl) - [The Green Village](https://www.thegreenvillage.org/) is a living lab at Delft University of Technology.
 It is an experimental, real-life setting with the goal to accelerate innovation for a sustainable future.
 [SURF](https://www.surf.nl/), a cooperative association of Dutch educational and research institutions providing digital infrastructure and ICT services, has developed a [digital platform](https://youtu.be/_WYVzoBuWKk) for The Green Village that uses OpenFaaS to classify and sort incoming sensor data at scale.

 * [SURFsara IoT Platform for Sensemakers](https://github.com/sensemakersamsterdam/sensemakers-iot-platform) - The SURFsara IoT Platform for Sensemakers is a platform for storing, monitoring, visualising and analyzing sensor data.
 It is a collaboration platform designed to host multiple projects carried by the Sensemakers community.
 In addition, there is a project dedicated to experimentation, available for everyone to use.
 All data within the platform is shared.
 OpenFaaS serverless functions give access to the platform through an HTTP entry point, take care of the metadata extraction and enable custom event-driven actions.

+* [skyslope.com](https://skyslope.com) - "We process millions of documents per day and moved from AWS Lambda to Kubernetes.
+We estimate that OpenFaaS has saved us 60,000 USD each year over the past three years that we've been running it in our business" - Derrick Martinez

 * [Transmute Industries](https://www.transmute.industries/) - "At Transmute we use OpenFaaS to develop identity and access integrations leveraging decentralized identities that integrate with legacy IAM systems.
 OpenFaaS helps Transmute and our customers avoid vendor lock in, encourages modularity, and helps us rapidly develop and release integrations for customers."